 The Beauty of The Prodigal Son

-The beauty of The Prodigal Son lies in the complexity and multi-faceted characters cleverly portrayed by an entourage of talented and gifted actors, not withstanding the writing and directing that goes into each episode.
+The beauty of The Prodigal Son lies in the complexity and multi-faceted characters cleverly portrayed by an entourage of talented and gifted actors, notwithstanding the writing and directing that goes into each episode.
 The show is perhaps one of the most intelligent, entertaining, intriguing and multi-complex show of the 2019/2020 season by Fox Television.
 The show was created by producers and writers, Chris Fedak and Sam Sklaver.

 The Prodigal son centers on a young man, Malcolm Bright, whose father, Martin Whitly, is the serial killer nicknamed “The Surgeon”.
 As a child Malcolm’s curiosity gets the best of him as he is intrigued by his father’s secretive personae.
 He uncovers a body of a young woman hiding in the basement.
 But he is caught by his father who uses ether to subdue his son and then later tries to convince him that he was imaging things.

-Later a prank call lures a police officer, Gil Arroyo, (played by Lou Diamond Phllips) to the Whitly house to apologize for the crank call.
+Later a prank call lures a police officer, Gil Arroyo, (played by Lou Diamond Phillips) to the Whitly house to apologize for the crank call.
 However, Dr. Whitly has other plans for the officer.
 Young Malcolm warns him that he is in danger of being poison by his dad.
-At this point Dr. Whitly is arrested and it is discovered that he is the Surgeon, having murdered 23 women.
+At this point Dr. Whitly is arrested, and it is discovered that he is the Surgeon, having murdered 23 women.

 Grateful, the police officer thanks Malcolm and gives him a wrapped hard candy.
-To Malcolm this piece of candy becomes a life line.
+To Malcolm this piece of candy becomes a lifeline.
 Especially with a man who later becomes more of a father to him than his own father.

 Intrigued and shocked at his father’s alternate life of a serial killer, Malcolm decides to become a profiler and join the FBI, much against his father’s wishes.
 Malcolm becomes obsessed with helping not only the innocent victims but also in trying to show compassion with the killers often risking his own life.
-At this point in the Pilot Malcolm rescues some victims and comes in contact with the serial killer, who he gets the man to stand down only to be shot by a power hungry sheriff.
+At this point in the Pilot Malcolm rescues some victims and comes in contact with the serial killer, who he gets the man to stand down only to be shot by a power-hungry sheriff.
 Upset Malcolm confronts the sheriff and tells him he killed the man in cold blood to which the sheriff responds he did it to safe him, but Malcolm is not buying and after going back and forth with the officer he punches him.
 This leads to Malcolm being fired by the FBI.

 Back home in New York, he enters his apartment to find his mother waiting for him.
 Jessica Whitly is a savvy businesswoman from old society money, who copes with the fallout of her marriage to a serial killer and the need to protect her children from that legacy, even after they are all grown, with alcohol and pills.
 She is often misguided and naïve, which gets her into trouble, but means well.
 She even goes as far as giving up the love of her life, which we find out by the end of the season to have been and perhaps still is Detective Arroyo, in order to create a healthy relationship between him and her son who desperately needed a father figure.
 When confronted by Gil, who tells her he could have handled the relationship, she argues back that “No, she was sure she would have screwed that up and Malcolm needed him more.”
 Wow!
 Talk about sacrificing everything for your child.
 Whitly is played by the lovely and talented Bellamy Young, actress and singer, and best known for her role as Mellie Grant in ABC’s Scandal.
-If you believe that Jessica Whitly is one sided you are wrong.
+If you believe that Jessica Whitly, is one sided you are wrong.
 This character is as complex and multi-faceted as the other players.

 The Beauty of The Prophecy